SDG4: Quality Education

 Arts and Humanities outreach

-Lessons From Zebrafish
+Lessons from Zebrafish

 The Bateson Centre Zebrafish Facility is always looking for opportunities to get involved in outreach and broadening learning opportunities.
 They frequently take part in events where members of the public can learn about their work, including the role of zebrafish in genetic engineering.
-The Bateson Centre has even organised a fish-themed art exhibition as part of Festival of the Mind.
+The Bateson Centre has even organised a fish themed art exhibition as part of Festival of the Mind.
 In addition to public outreach, they offer work experience placements and training opportunities for students to gain key genetics research skills alongside their studies.

 Exploring Chemistry

-The Chemistry department at the University of Sheffield are engaged in a wide range of outreach activities, targeted at several different audiences.
+The Chemistry department at The university of Sheffield are engaged in a wide range of outreach activities, targeted at several different audiences.
 A level chemistry students can sign up for lab taster events; local colleges can bring students to the Kroto Schools Laboratory to develop practical skills linked to the A-level syllabus in a state-of-the-art lab environment.
 Resources centred around Sheffield alumnus Sir Harry Kroto, including videos and practical kits, can be delivered by schools to help secondary age students learn about atoms and molecules, and Buckminsterfullerene.
 The Edible Experiments video series helps members of the public to engage with chemistry using items from their own kitchen.

 Lifelong Learning

 Sheffield’s Department for Lifelong Learning works to support adults of all ages in discovering their options for and accessing higher education.
 They offer support for prospective mature students struggling to work out what courses they might want to do, offer foundation year options and a 2 year part-time HECert access course, and help applicants determine what courses they are eligible for regardless of whether they have relevant typical formal qualifications.
-The Department for Lifelong Learning also offer free monthly online information sessions, and frequent part-time short Discover courses where participants can find out about different courses, explore what it’s like to study at university, and get individual career guidance.
+The Department for Lifelong Learning also offers free monthly online information sessions, and frequent part-time short Discover courses where participants can find out about different courses, explore what it’s like to study at university, and get individual career guidance.

 Access to Sheffield Programmes